Roman Roads in Britain: Second Edition

 The Second Edition was published in 1905, and involved the New York publisher E. S. Gorham.
 The chief revisions were the inclusion of information submitted by readers and gathered in an appendix.

 Third edition

 The third edition was published in 1918, printed on larger and better quality paper than earlier editions.
-The material included in the appendix was integarted into the main text.
+The material included in the appendix was integrated into the main text.
 Codrington noted that whilst new evidence of Roman roads had come to light, other remains and traces noted in the first edition had vanished.
-Nevertheless, as he had no been able to verify such changes he left his previous account unaltered.
+Nevertheless, as he had not been able to verify such changes he left his previous account unaltered.
 Although there were an additional 20,000 words, nothing substantial was altered.

 Francis J. Haverfield, a professor of ancient history, reviewed this edition, saying that whilst he appreciated the accuracy of the surveying, "the surveyor has excluded the geographer".
 He also expressed dissatisfaction that Codrington had not effectively reviewed previous studies of the Roman Roads, and fails to address more detailed issues arising in particular circumstances.